hellt/netdevops.me/blog/posts/2022/gnmic-openconfig.md

 ### Deployment examples

-All those features make gNMIc quite versatile and powerful, but at the same time, it might be _too much_ for newcomers.
+All those features make gNMIc quite versatile and powerful, but at the same time, it might be _overwhelming_ for newcomers.
 With that thought in mind, gNMIc packs many [deployment examples][deployment-examples] that should help users get going quickly and smooth.

 <center>![example](https://gitlab.com/rdodin/pics/-/wikis/uploads/7facfa7b11895c5432f9adf03a7e5d15/image.png){: style="width:600px"}</center>
+<center><small>A deployment topology from one of the examples</small></center>

-gNMIc deployment examples provide users with a complete use case explanation and how gNMIc fits there.
-Moreover, every example comes with a ready-made virtual deployment example powered by containerlab or docker-compose so that you can try the scenario for yourself.
-The example includes a gNMIc deployment with configuration, the rest of the Telemetry stack (TSDB and Grafana), and a virtual network to extract the data from.
+gNMIc deployment examples provide users with a complete use case explanation.
+Moreover, every example comes with a ready-made virtual testbed[^2] so that you can try the scenario for yourself.
+The examples typically include a gNMIc instance with its configuration, the rest of the Telemetry stack (TSDB of choice plus Grafana), and a virtual network to extract the data.

 ### What else?

-Many other things and improvements were made to gNMIc as a collector, making it even more powerful.
+Many other things and improvements were made to gNMIc, making it even more powerful.

 - **[gNMI Server][gnmi-server]** that makes gNMIc act as a gNMI target itself to build hierarchical collector deployments.
 - **[Actions][actions]** allow gNMIc to invoke reactions based on the received telemetry data and, to some extent, help users build reactive systems.